-There is single data volume exported by the Weblate container.
+There are two volumes (data and cache) exported by the Weblate container.
 The other service containers (PostgreSQL or Redis) have their data volumes as well, but those are not covered by this document.

-The data volume is used to store Weblate persistent data such as cloned repositories or to customize Weblate installation
+The data volume is used to store Weblate persistent data such as cloned repositories or to customize Weblate installation.